forestgrape/coronavirus/2_biological/coronavirus_evolution.md

 ### Effects of Genome Evolution

-#### Change the Molecular Appearance
+#### Change the Evolutionary Stability
-Changing the appearance can yield escape from immune system recognition.

-+: Escaping the immune system is often beneficial or even required for a virus lineage to survive.
+Changing the RNA or protein structure even without immediate effects on the function can influence future mutations.
+This can yield more mutative or more stable progeny.

++/-:
+  * In a changing environment with relaxed survival constraints, a mutative state is advantageous regarding the change of functions.
+  * Exposed to immune responses targeting molecular patterns, change of molecular appearance is beneficial.

 #### Change the Functioning
 Change the function which is beneficial if the previous functioning was suboptimal and the new function does better.